wuyichen24/coding-interview/docs/data-structure/string/String.md

 # String

+## Concept
+- **Subsequence**
+   - A subsequence is a string that can be derived from another string by deleting some or no characters without changing the order of the remaining characters.

 ## Strategies
 - **Parentheses**
    - Consider to use a counter to count how many open parentheses when iterating through a string.